Top Upwork Skills in Demand: AI, React, Flutter & More

 Knowing what's in demand is useful input for positioning decisions — but it's not the only input.
 Which categories have the least competition is the other side of the equation.
 High demand + manageable competition is the combination worth targeting.

 Vibeworker monitors the full Upwork feed and can tell you in real time which categories are active for your skill profile.
-Start your free trial →
+Get started for free →

 Michael Watkins